ConSol/sakuli/docs/first_steps.md

 ![star_blue](pics/tutorial_star_blue2.png)

 **CAUTION**: This is a nice example for the little traps to fall in when writing e2e tests.
-Remember that Sikuli has moved the mouse pointer to the (disabled) star to click it.
+Remember that Sakuli has moved the mouse pointer to the (disabled) star to click it.
 Due to the fact that the mouse did not leave this position, the blue star will still have a "hover" / "mouseover" state.
-Set your screenshot editor (e.g. Greenshot/Shutter) to a capture delay of ~3s and move the mouse over the star before the picture is taken.
+Set your screenshot editor (e.g. [Greenshot](http://getgreenshot.org/) / [Shutter](http://shutter-project.org/) to a capture delay of ~3s and move the mouse over the star before the picture is taken.
 You have got the **wrong** image if it looks like this:

 ![star_blue](pics/tutorial_star_blue.png)